All about compliance checks

 What happens if I don’t provide the requested documents?

-How long does the compliance check process take?
+How long do compliance checks take?

-Are compliance checks a routine procedure?
+Are compliance checks routine?

-Is my personal information safe during the compliance check process?
+Is personal information safe during the process?

 Did this answer your question?
 Thanks for the feedback!
 There was a problem submitting your feedback.
 Please try again later.